josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/CropVariantsBuilder.md

 > `JosefGlatz\Theme\Backend\CropVariants\Builder->getInstance()` **FTW :+1:**

-**Learn the usage of CropVariants Builder by reading the code examples!** You will get a good overview just by comparing both possibilities:
+**Learn the usage of CropVariants Builder by reading the code examples!** You get a good overview just by comparing with/-out the builder:

 1. [Example 1](#example-1-set-a-global-or-default-cropvariants-configuration): Global/Default cropVariants configuration for TYPO3 instance
 1. [Example 2](#example-2-set-custom-cropvariants-for-a-specific-field-of-a-specific-table-pagestx_theme_nav_image): Custom cropVariants configuration for a specific field of a specific table